pleonex/PleOps.Cake/README.md

 ## Requirements

 - .NET 6.0 SDK
-- [Linux and MacOS only] Mono 6 (for DocFX)

-## Build system command

-The following target are available for build, test and release.

-- `BuildTest`: build the project and run its tests and quality assurance tools.

-- `Generate-ReleaseNotes`: generate a release notes and full changelog by analyzing issues and PR of GitHub.

-- `Stage-Artifacts`: run `BuildTest`, generate the release notes, build the documentation, pack the libraries in NuGet and stage the executables.

-- `Push-Artifacts`: push the libraries, applications and documentation to the preview or stable feed.

 ## Preview versions

-To use a preview version, add a `nuget.config` file in the same directory as `build.cake` with the following content:
+To use a preview version, add a `nuget.config` file in the repository root directory with the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>